Travelling in Vietnam During Tet

 Tran Quoc Temple

 The Tran Quoc Pagoda is a 1450 year old pagoda originally built by King Ly Nam De in the 6th century AD.
-It’s nestled on a little island overlooking the mighty West Lake and is a perfect escape from the hustle and bustle of the Old Quarter.
+It’s nestled on a little island overlooking West Lake and is a perfect escape from the hustle and bustle of the Old Quarter.
 Monks have lived in the pagoda for centuries and the pagoda is said to hold the ashes of some of Vietnamese Buddhism’s most revered monks.

 The Temple of Literature (Quoc Tu Giam)